HELLEBORUS CORSICUS (ARGUTIFOLIUS)

 (Helleborus argutifolius).
 Prickly-edged grey-green leaves on stout stems holding clusters of large, pale green, upturned flowers with green nectaries and stamens.
 A long lived stalwart.

-Sow these seeds IMMEDIATELY you receive them, NO MATTER WHENEVER THIS MAY BE!
-They depend on having SEVERAL MONTHS in damp compost, (NOT DRY IN A FRIDGE) before they will germinate IN THE COLD, usually between November and March in the Northern Hemisphere, regardless of when they are sown.
-Keep the seed tray in a cold place, e.g. a shady corner.
-Never use any artificial heat as this will prevent them from germinating.
+Sow these seeds IMMEDIATELY you receive them, WHENEVER THIS MAY BE!
+They need SEVERAL MONTHS in damp compost, (NOT DRY IN A FRIDGE) before they will germinate as the season naturally warms, usually between January and March in the Northern Hemisphere, regardless of when they are sown.
+Keep the seed tray in a cold place, and check every few weeks.
+They are COLD germinators!
+Never, ever, use any artificial heat as this will prevent them from germinating, and ultimately kill them!
 Keep ungerminated seed pots for at least two years!

 Seeds / gram:100 (Approx)